Ptkyr/Iconoclasts-NAS-Tech/dodger.md

 ![](Media/ladderrc.gif)

 When Dodger is cancelled into water, you are given a crouched hitbox.
-This is useful for cutting corners for general movement in No Airswim → https://youtu.be/VKSlc5QBHQg?t=1131 and for getting out of bounds in Airswim → https://youtu.be/a9OuEPKm-mw?t=1379
+This is useful for [cutting corners](https://youtu.be/VKSlc5QBHQg?t=1131) for general movement in No Airswim and for [getting out of bounds](https://youtu.be/a9OuEPKm-mw?t=1379) in Airswim.

 **Note:** you are only given a crouched hitbox with a grounded roll or roll immediately after dropping through a platform.
 However, you can Pete tech while airborne to retain a crouched hitbox.